pandorabots/pandorabots.github.io/_tutorials/wildcards.md

 Hello my good friend.
 Hello, anyone there?

-But **not** the word "Hello" by itself, bacuase there must be at least one word captured by the `*` wildcard to form a match.
+But **not** the word "Hello" by itself, because there must be at least one word captured by the `*` wildcard to form a match.

 ## The ^ Wildcard